NelsonRainey/.sld/README.md

 # .std
-# This Repository Contains Personal and School related projects. files inclue Assemblies, Simulations, and Technical Drawings.
+# This Repository contains personal and school related projects.
+Files include Assemblies, Simulations, and Technical Drawings.

 # Thank you for your time, Nelson Rainey.